-Investments in shares of registered investment companies are valued at quoted market prices, which represent the net asset values of shares held by the Plan at year end.
-Money market and short-term investments are carried at the fair value established by the issuer and/or the trustee.
-Investments in common/collective trusts are valued based on the net asset value of participation units held by the Plan at year end.
-There are no redemption restrictions on these investments.
-Investments in pooled separate accounts are valued based on the net asset value of participation units held by the Plan at year end.
+Investments in shares of registered investment companies and short term investment funds are valued at quoted market prices, which represent the net asset values of shares held by the Plan at year end.
+Investments in common/collective trusts have readily determinable fair values and are valued based on the net asset value of participation units held by the Plan at year end.
+There are no redemption restrictions on these investments and purchases and sales may occur on a daily basis.
 The AMETEK common stock is valued at the closing price reported in an active market.

 Purchases and sales of investments are reflected on trade dates.
 Realized gains and losses on sales of investments are based on the average cost of such investments.
 Interest income is recorded on the accrual basis.
 Dividend income is recorded on the ex-dividend date.
 Income from other investments is recorded as earned.
 Plan investments do not have significant costs to sell.
+Net appreciation includes the Plan's realized and unrealized gains and losses as well as investments held at year-end.